Chinese Cabbage Salad (Crispy, Tangy & Refreshing)

 Pro Tips for Chinese Cabbage Salad

-Ingredient Selection: Choose fresh, firm Chinese cabbage with vibrant green leaves for the best texture and flavor.
+Ingredient Selection: Choose fresh, firm Chinese cabbage and vibrant, crisp vegetables for the best texture and flavor.

 Troubleshooting Common Issues